 According to the EFFA, flavouring substances can be considered to have “modern” activity when they show typical radiocarbon determinations between 100-115% of the standard modern activity of 14.5 dpm/g (± 5%), while radiocarbon activity below 13.8 dpm/g may be indicative of mixtures of natural flavouring substances with their non-natural counterparts.

 ISO 17025-accredited Beta Analytic provides high-quality Carbon-14 analyses to determine the percentage of natural versus synthetic content of flavourings and other substances.
 Results are reported in 2-5 business days.
-The Miami-based lab measures isotopic ratios and reports results for natural products source testing according to ISO 16620-2 8.3.2: biobased carbon content as a fraction of total carbon.
-The report includes these data: % biobased carbon content, % modern carbon, radiocarbon activity (dpm/g) and d13C relative to VPDB.
+The Miami-based lab measures isotopic ratios and reports results for natural products source testing according to international standards ASTM D6866 or ISO 16620-2 8.3.2: biobased carbon content as a fraction of total carbon or total organic carbon.
+The ISO 16620-2 report includes these data: % biobased carbon content, % modern carbon, radiocarbon activity (dpm/g) and d13C relative to VPDB.